Best Ethereum Mining Pools

 How do I join a Mining Pool?

-If you’re serious about mining Ethereum, you should mine through an Ethereum mining pool.
+If you’re serious about mining Ether, you should mine through an Ethereum mining pool.
 Ethereum’s popularity made it so that there’s a wide variety of pools available, and all you need to do is choose the right one for you, depending on the fees and payout schemes.

 Have you had any experience with the pools above?
 Are you using a different pool?
 I’d love to hear about it in the comment section below.